Specialty Pharmacy

 Specialty medications are advanced therapies used to treat complex, chronic, and rare conditions.
 They often require special handling, close monitoring, and extra insurance steps before you can begin treatment.
 Many specialty medications are also high-cost and may require additional support to ensure coverage and affordability.

-Why a specialty pharmacy?
+Why use a specialty pharmacy?

 Starting a specialty medication often involves multiple steps happening at once: